JuliaPlots/MakieGallery.jl/docs/src/basic-tutorials.md

 Below is a quick tutorial to help get you started.
 Note that we assume you have [Julia](https://julialang.org/) installed and configured already.

 ## Getting Makie
+Enter the package manager by typing `]` into the Repl.
+You should see `pkg>`.
 ```julia
 add Makie
 ```

-## Getting latest version of Makie
+## Getting the latest version of Makie
+Run the following commands in the package manager:
 ```Julia
 add Makie#master AbstractPlotting#master GLMakie#master
 test Makie